The Ecstasy of Saint Cecilia

-The St. Cecilia Altarpiece is an oil painting by the Italian High Renaissance master Raphael.
-Completed in his later years, in around 1516–17, the painting depicts Saint Cecilia, the patron saint of musicians and Church music, listening to a choir of angels in the company of St. Paul, St. John the Evangelist, St. Augustine and Mary Magdalene.
+The Saint Cecilia Altarpiece is an oil painting by the Italian High Renaissance master Raphael.
+Completed in his later years, in around 1516–1517, the painting depicts Saint Cecilia, the patroness saint of musicians and Church music, listening to a choir of angels in the company of Saints Paul, John the Evangelist, Augustine and Mary Magdalene.
 Commissioned for a church in Bologna, the painting now hangs in that city's Pinacoteca Nazionale.
 According to Giorgio Vasari the musical instruments strewn about Cecilia's feet were not painted by Raphael but by his student, Giovanni da Udine.

 The English Romantic poet Percy Bysshe Shelley described the painting as follows:

 The central figure, St. Cecilia, seems rapt in such inspiration as produced her image in the painter's mind; her deep, dark, eloquent eyes lifted up; her chestnut hair flung back from her forehead—she holds an organ in her hands—her countenance, as it were, calmed by the depth of its passion and rapture, and penetrated throughout with the warm and radiant light of life.
 She is listening to the music of heaven, and, as I imagine, has just ceased to sing, for the four figures that surround her evidently point, by their attitudes, towards her; particularly St. John, who, with a tender yet impassioned gesture, bends his countenance towards her, languid with the depth of emotion.
 At her feet lie various instruments of music, broken and unstrung.

 History

-The altarpiece was commissioned for a chapel dedicated to St. Cecilia in the Augustinian church of San Giovanni in Monte in Bologna.
+The altarpiece was commissioned for a chapel dedicated to Saint Cecilia in the Augustinian church of San Giovanni in Monte in Bologna.
 According to Vasari the work was commissioned by Cardinal Lorenzo Pucci in 1513.
 Given the extraordinary popularity of the painter at this time in his career, it is likely that only such a highly placed church authority could have had any hope of hiring him.
 The patron of the chapel itself, however, was Elena Duglioli dall'Olio, an aristocratic Bolognese woman who would later be beatified for her piety.
 She was a close friend of Antonio Pucci, Cardinal Lorenzo's nephew, and most art historians today agree that the Pucci must have served as her agents and advisers with Raphael and that the painting was more likely commissioned for her around 1516, when construction on the chapel was completed.
-Duglioli had a particular devotion to the cult of St. Cecilia and had been given a relic of the saint (her knucklebone) by the papal legate to Bologna, Cardinal Francesco Alidosi.
+Duglioli had a particular devotion to the cult of Saint Cecilia and had been given a relic of the saint (her knucklebone) by the papal legate to Bologna, Cardinal Francesco Alidosi.
 She struggled to live a chaste life in emulation of the saint and persuaded her husband not to consummate their marriage.

 The painting was looted to Paris in 1798.
 While there, it was transferred to canvas.
 In 1815, the painting was returned to Bologna where, after cleaning, it was hung in the Pinactoeca Nazionale.
 The painting's condition is poor, as it has been damaged by repainting over the years.